Meet the FYZ Team

 Reactivity

-A Bit About Me
+A Bit About Leah

-Over the years my love for dogs has grown, along with the amount I share my life with.
-I currently have seven dogs, after sadly losing my little white Chihuahua, Chloe, in November 2021.
-I now have Jayde the Alaskan Husky, Baloo the Lab mix, Zender the German Shepherd, Copper the red Chihuahua, Zyko the German Shepherd, Perro the Alaskan Husky/Bully mix, and my newest and youngest, and Zeno a longcoat German Shepherd.
+Over the years, my love for dogs has continued to grow, along with the number of dogs I share my life with.
+I currently(2026) have eight dogs, after sadly losing my little white Chihuahua, Chloe, in November of 2021.
+Today my pack includes Jayde the Alaskan Husky, Baloo the Lab mix, Zender the German Shepherd, Copper the red Chihuahua, Zyko the German Shepherd, Perro the Alaskan Husky/Bully mix, Zeno a long-coat German Shepherd, and my youngest Zest the Swedish Vallhund.

 Megan Osborn